-Don’t just ask the questions, find out why they want it to be that way.
-That builds trust and gets you a deeper understanding of what they are looking to accomplish.
+Don’t just ask the questions.
+Find out why they want things to be a certain way.
+That builds trust and gives you a deeper understanding of what they are looking to accomplish.

 These questions will start the relationship off right and make the rest of the meeting that much smoother.

-For this reason, starting with what they are looking for in a home is fun and easy.
-Most clients like to talk about what they are looking for as it’s exciting to them.
+For this reason, starting with what they are looking for in a home is a fun and easy question.
+Most clients like to talk about what they are looking for because it’s exciting to them.

-Because most buyers are mostly concerned with the monthly payment, I then ask what their comfortable monthly payment is and how much they are looking to put down on the property.
+Because most buyers are mostly concerned with the monthly payment, I then ask what’s a comfortable monthly payment for them and how much they are looking to put down on the property.

 Explain Your Home Searching Process

-Do you work as a team or as an individual agent?
+Do you work as a team or as an individual buyer’s agent?
 Do they reach out to you directly to set up a home tour?
 Who is going to be the one searching for properties for them?